Register a birth

 - marriage or civil partnership certificate

-You may need proof of paternity from the other parent before you give their details if they aren’t going to the register office with you.
+If you’re going to the register office on your own, you may need proof of paternity from the other parent before you give their details.

 Organisations you need to contact